akohta/bem3_emf_b2/README.md

    The I_example2_logcb.png is the visualization result of intensity distributions, created by Gnuplot script gscript_example2_logcb.plt
    (using ImageMagick to convert eps to png).

-6. type './example3.out' with an argument of datafile name outputed by d3b1_bv_solver.
+6. type './example3.out' with an argument of datafile name output by d3b1_bv_solver.
    For example, './example3.out ex.dat'.
    This executable calculates instantaneous value of the electromagnetic fields, outputs them to png image files.
    The image files are output to the folder which has a name adding "images" to the datafile name specified in the argument (file-extension is excluded).